fast.genomicscompare 6,377 genera of bacteria & archaea

 About fast.genomics

 Fast.genomics uses mmseqs2 to find homologs for a protein sequence of interest.
 This usually takes a few seconds.
-To speed up the search, fast.genomics splits the protein database into pieces, which allows parallel analysis of a single query.
-Fast.genomics also keeps the indexes in memory.
-The protein of interest need not be in fast.genomics' database.
+To speed up the search, fast.genomics keeps the mmseqs2 index in memory and runs the alignment step in parallel.
+The protein of interest need not be in the fast.genomics database.

 Once the homologs are identified, fast.genomics can quickly show: